bshambaugh/blog/source/_posts/2014-05-16-creating-a-github-blog-using-octopress.markdown

 ---
 layout: post
-title: "Creating a Github Blog Using Octopress"
+title: "Creating a GitHub Blog Using Octopress"
-date: 2014-05-16 10:17:32 -0500
-comments: true
-categories:

 ---
-This is an example of creating a Github blog using Octopress.